deeplint/deeplint-pack-starter/README.md

-# DeepLint Policy Starter
+# DeepLint Package Starter

-This provides a minimal starter template for creating a DeepLint policy.
+This provides a minimal starter template for creating a DeepLint package.